 Turn it into an offline music player

 You can also use an old phone as a dedicated music player.
-Phones these days don't have MicroSD slots of 3.5mm jacks, but that wasn't the case four or five years ago, when both of those features were standard on all phones.
-If you have a large collection of music stored offline, you can easily load it up on a MicroSD card and slot it into your phone.
+Phones these days don't have microSD slots of 3.5mm jacks, but that wasn't the case four or five years ago, when both of these features were standard on all phones.
+If you have a large collection of music stored offline, you can easily load it up on a microSD card and slot it into your phone.

 HTC and LG phones in particular had great DACs built-in that made them ideal for wired music playback.
 So if you have wired audio gear and an old phone lying around, you can build yourself a pretty decent music player.
 Just be sure to factory reset and set up from scratch to prevent any background services from slowing down your phone.
 Also, if you're like me and have a lot of music stored offline, you can use an app like Poweramp or Neutron.